-Ideally, we'd recommend setting up a separate bank account for all transactions related to your business.
-This can be either a personal or business account as long as it is separate from your normal.
+Ideally, we’d recommend setting up a separate bank account for all transactions related to your business.
+This can be either a personal or business account as long as it is separate from your usual account.

 Any money you make should be noted somewhere for you to refer back to.

 Any item you purchase that is necessary for your business, or assists your business in some way should also be noted along with a receipt or invoice for the purchase.
 For example, if you’re an artist then you need canvases and paints in order to create items to sell.
 If you’re a hairdresser, you need hair products and equipment in order to fulfill your clients needs.

 It is a good idea to begin separating these purchases into categories too.
 This will help you further down the line when you need to do a self-assessment form (don’t worry, we’ll talk about that soon!)

 Let’s stick with the artist example for now.
 If you do painting, you require paintbrushes, paints and a canvas in order to do your job and create your items for sale, therefore these would be considered “Direct Expenses”.

 But you may like to have a website to advertise your works and need to pay someone to make this for you, or need to pay for the domain for your website.
 This would more likely be considered to be an “Advertising and Marketing” overhead expense, as it’s not absolutely necessary for you to be able to do your job (direct expense), but is still necessary for your business.

 How do I keep track of all of this?!